-Spring is in the air!
-As warm weather encourages you to bring your home out of hibernation, take the time to deep clean areas you usually ignore.
-Spring cleaning not only makes your home look nice, but it also improves indoor air quality for less sneezing, sniffling, and itching as allergy season gets underway.
-Make sure these tasks are on your spring cleaning checklist for better air quality this season.
+Spring cleaning not only makes your home look nice, but also improves indoor air quality for less sneezing, sniffling, and itching as allergy season gets underway.
+Make sure these tasks are on your spring cleaning for better air quality checklist.

 Dust Ceiling Fan Blades